business-applications/sample-shell/README.md

 sample-shell-service:> deploy com.company sample-shell-secondkjar 1.0-SNAPSHOT
 ```

-one this module is deployed you an see its business process definitions available with command:
+once this module is deployed you an see its business process definitions available with command:

 ```
 sample-shell-service:> processdefs